-We’ve introduced a new tool into Click & Drop that aims to make it easier for our customers to get the right electronic customs information for international orders despatched through Click & Drop.
-The tool will attempt to search for and correct any incorrect customs (HS) codes or customs descriptions.
+We’ve introduced a new tool into Click & Drop that aims to make it easier for our customers to get the right electronic customs information for international order you despatch.
+The tool will attempt to search for and correct any incorrect or incomplete customs (HS) codes or customs descriptions.

 How long should HS/Customs codes be?

 A standard customs code on a product will be 6 digits long, but this number will often need to be extended depending both on the item itself, and the destination country.
 There’s no fixed number every time, even for the same country.
 Orders with 6, 8, or 10 digits could all be perfectly valid, depending on what is being sent and where it is going.

 For information on which customs codes and customs descriptions you should use, please see: https://www.trade-tariff.service.gov.uk/commodities

 What does the automatic customs lookup try to do?

 The automatic customs lookup attempts to do the following 3 actions: